 - Firefox - preferred web browser (also tested with Internet Explorer occasionally).

-- FRSLinkCheck - link validator (one of my company's software products).
+- FRSLinkCheck - link validator.

-- FRSFileMgr - file manager (one of my company's software products).
+- FRSFileMgr - file manager.

 During the 2011 National Association of S Gaugers' annual convention in California, I received the "Josh Seltzer" award for this personal model railroad web site.
 You can read all about the award on the NASG web site, but briefly, it is awarded to those who use their web site to promote S-scale modeling.